Members

 website

-Sirpa Salenius, PhD, is a Faculty Member at the Department of English Language and Culture at the University of Eastern Finland.
+Sirpa Salenius, PhD, is Associate Researcher at Laboratoire de Recherche sur les Cultures Anglophones (LARCA) (Paris, France), affiliated with the University of Eastern Finland (Joensuu, Finland), and External Affiliate at University College London (UCL) Sarah Parker Remond Centre for the Study of Racism and Racialisation (London, UK).
 Her research interests and projects focus on Transatlantic Studies, on examining the presence of American artists and writers in Italy, on exploring gender, sexuality, and race in the transatlantic context; her recent projects examine cosmopolitanism, space, and nineteenth-century African Americans in Europe.

 website